Hey there! Welcome to this Bitstamp Review.

 Bitstamp offers fiat trading and credit card purchases.
 This makes getting started quick and easy.
 Bitstamp is a perfect exchange for users who can’t wait to start trading.

-Bitstamp has great security and a team that really cares about its users.
+Therefore, Bitstamp has great security and a team that really cares about its users.
 Bitstamp is becoming one of the world’s most trusted crypto exchanges.
-If you can work out the basics, then Bitstamp might be for you.
+If you can work out the basics, then Bitstamp could be right for you.

 Now it’s time to answer that question for yourself.
-So, get registered, get verified and get trading on BitStamp!
+So, register, verify your account and start trading on BitSstamp!

 When you’ve made your first trade, let me know what you think… Is Bitstamp legit?
 Was this Bitstamp review helpful?
 You tell me!
 I’d love to hear what you think!

-If you want to see how Bitstamp compares with Kraken, check out my Bitstamp vs Kraken review.
+If you want to see how Bitstamp compares with Coinbase, check out this comparison.